SM Mall of Asia: Lanson Place Mall of Asia

-The Lanson Place Mall of Asia is a hotel and service suite building located across the Galeon complex and the One Ecom Center, and sits on the westernmost area of the Concert Grounds.
-It serves as the first Lanson Place in the country and features 250 hotel rooms and 150 serviced suites units, featuring a sleek and contemporary architectural style.
-The building serves as the fourth hotel owned by SM in the complex and also features a rooftop swimming pool, an al-fresco center on the ground floor, a fitness center, an all-day dining restaurant, and a ballroom that can accommodate 800 people.
-The building is currently topped off in August 2021, and is expected to be completed and open its doors in 2022.
+The Lanson Place Mall of Asia is a 11-storey hotel and service suite building located across the Galeón complex and the One Ecom Center, and sits on the westernmost area of the Concert Grounds.
+The hotel serves as the first Lanson Place in the country and features 247 hotel rooms and 143 serviced suites units, featuring a seaside-inspired sleek and contemporary architectural style.
+Plans for the hotel being laid out in the complex began as early as 2016, and faced many delays, including challenges caused by the COVID-19 pandemic in the country.
+The building serves as the fourth hotel owned by SM and the fifth hotel located in the complex and also features a rooftop swimming pool, an al-fresco center on the ground floor, a fitness center, an all-day dining restaurant; seven meeting rooms, which is also connected to co-working spaces at the third floor; and a pillarless ballroom that can accommodate 800 people, known as the Saffron, located at the second floor.
+The ₱3.6 billion building was topped off in August 2021, and was completed and opened its doors in a soft opening in November 2023.